confluence/firehacks/README.md

 ## Features

-* Tab backgrounds are coloured by URI domain (or scheme if there is no domain).
+* Tab backgrounds are coloured by base domain, with an overlaid second colour for subdomains (or by scheme if there is no domain). `www.` is stripped off.
 * Clicking once in the URL bar or search bar never selects the contents.
 * The search term is cleared from the search bar after the search is performed.
 * Searches performed from the search bar always load in background tabs and never switch away from the currently selected tab.